Stimuli and Human Perception

 Introduction

 From the time of birth and every day in our lives, human beings are faced with different kinds of stimuli.
 A variety of stimuli is sensed by different organs in the human body.
 This is due to the existence of nerves which send impulses to the brain for the sake of comprehension in order to send back impulses, which result in response – it is biological.
 Therefore, stimuli are converted to sensations throughout the human body, which are interpreted by the brain.
-Interpretation results in the comprehension of the stimuli.
+Interpretation results in the comprehension of the stimuli, a key aspect often explored in biology dissertation help.
 There are different kinds of stimuli, and they include heat, cold, pain, and pleasure, among others.
 The process by which stimulus is interpreted by the brain is known as perception (Sharma, 2009).

 This essay aims at defining perception and describing how the top-down and bottom-up approaches have explained perception.
 The essay shall begin by presenting the different definitions of perception in order to create understanding from different points of view.
 Then, the top-down and bottom-up approaches will be described to provide a focused procedural description of perception.